 Moonee Ponds Creek, Strathmore and Oak Park

-Melbourne Water is leading the Reimagining Your Moonee Ponds Creek Project on behalf of the Chain of Ponds Collaboration Group and in partnership with Moreland City Council, Moonee Valley City Council, City West Water, the Department of Environment, Land, Water and Planning (DELWP) and Wurundjeri Woi wurrung partners.
+Melbourne Water is leading the delivery of the Reimagining Moonee Ponds Creek project on behalf of the Chain of Ponds Collaboration Group and in partnership with Merri-bek City Council, Moonee Valley City Council, Greater Western Water, the Department of Energy, Environment and Climate Action (DEECA) and Wurundjeri Woi wurrung partners.

-After two phases of community engagement Design Concept C proved to be the most popular.
-Since then we have been working on finalising the design and getting ready to begin construction.
-Works are scheduled to begin in July 2022.
+After two phases of community engagement Design Concept C proved to be the most popular, so we finalised the design in early 2022 and commenced construction in August 2022.
+These works are expected to finish in 2023.

 Arnolds Creek, Melton West